There are a lot of good reasons to use cloth diapers.

 And that resentment sums up exactly why I love cloth diapers so much.

-Nobody’s going to quibble about spending $5 every couple months on laundry detergent.
+Nobody’s going to quibble about spending $5 every couple of months on laundry detergent.

 P.S.
 You have no idea how hard it is to get a 13-month-old to stand still for diaper pictures.